YL321/speech-comprehension/README.md

 # vocoded-sound-comprehension
-Inter-subject decoding script, ROI mask, and decoding result (three contrasts) for the work 'Neural correlates of individual differences in predicting ambiguous sounds comprehension level'.
+The inter-subject decoding script, ROI masks, and decoding results (three contrasts) for the work 'Neural correlates of individual differences in predicting ambiguous sounds comprehension level'.